 This section is an overview of other information you need to know about this syllabus.
 It will help to share the administrative information with your exams officer so they know when you will need their support.
 Find more information about our administrative processes at www.cambridgeinternational.org/eoguide

 Before you start

 Previous study

-We recommend that learners starting this course have studied a Cambridge IGCSE $^{\text{\tiny{M}}}$ (Extended) or Cambridge O Level course in Mathematics or the equivalent.
+We recommend that learners starting this course should have completed a course in mathematics equivalent to Cambridge IGCSE[TM] (Extended) or Cambridge O Level.

 Guided learning hours